moniika21/unattended-upgrades-template/README.md

 systemd-analyze calendar "<expression>"
 ```
 Example:

 Sat *-*~07/1 07:15:00 -> 07:15 AM on the last saturday of each month

 This is my approach on my server:
-- backup creation -> 5:00 AM everyday
+- backup creation -> 6:00 AM everyday
 - backup migration -> 6:00 AM everyday
-- apt update -> 07:00 AM on the last saturday of each month
-- apt upgrade -> 07:15 AM on the last saturday of each month

-If watchtower is installed:
+- If watchtower is installed:
 - [docker image update](https://github.com/containrrr/watchtower) -> 07:30 AM on the last saturday of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)

+- apt update -> 07:15 AM on the last saturday of each month
+- apt upgrade -> 07:30 AM on the last saturday of each month

 ## TODO